-The library is fully computerized with access to a network of other libraries' collections, CD-ROM capabilities, and a fully computerized card catalog.
+The library is fully computerized with access to a network of other libraries' collections, online databases and a fully computerized card catalog.

 Book Week and Library Week activities provide opportunities for students to purchase books and reading-related materials as well as participate in age- appropriate activities which enhance their reading skills and interests.